pdoehle/bibliometrics-for-librarians/docs/index.markdown

 * It may warn you that some of the items in the network are not connected to each other.
 Click Yes to show the largest set of connecting items.
 * Play around with the various settings on the right side of the page.
 9. Experiment with the other types of visualizations and units of analysis.
+10. Read Brett Williams, “Dimensions & VOSViewer Bibliometrics in the Reference Interview,” *code4lib 47*, <https://journal.code4lib.org/articles/14964> with screenshots of this process and suggestions for incorporating it into library reference work.